-The following individuals and authorities are to be advised as soon as possible of the decision to relocate the events to be moved and outline timings to commence operations at the alternative site (those responsible for notification listed in brackets):
+The following individuals and authorities are to be advised as soon as possible of the decision to relocate the events to be moved and outline timings on the commencement of operations at the alternative site (those responsible for notification listed in brackets):

-- Team Managers, all Referees, and Officials (Referee) - Water Safety, First Aid, Communications, Lifeguard services, Police, Ambulance, Fire Brigade, Hospitals - (Safety and Emergency Management Coordinator) - Administration Officer, TV, Sponsors, Announcers, Media, Club at Alternative Location, Catering, Council and other relevant Authorities, Announcers with scripted message - (Logistics Officer/Event Manager) - Optimal use is to be made of the public address system, social media, digital short messaging services, etc., as well as face to face briefings, as soon as the decision is made.
+- Team Managers, all Referees, and Officials (Referee) - Water Safety, First Aid, Communications, Area Risk Response Officers and, if applicable, the relevant Emergency Service agencies (Police, Ambulance, Hospitals etc.) - (Safety and Emergency Management Coordinator) - Administration Officer, TV, Sponsors, Announcers, Media, Club at Alternative Location, Catering, Council, Lifeguard Services, and other relevant Authorities, Announcers with scripted message - (Logistics Officer/Event Manager) - Optimal use is to be made of the public address system, social media, digital short messaging services, etc., as well as face to face briefings as soon as the decision is made.